 · Therapeutic areas like Neonatology are not in the top 10 areas of trials in the past decade; however, they have made it to the top 10 in terms of enrollment rates.
 This indicates that the number of trials in such areas is limited, but high enrollment rates indicate the amount of work being done in this area.

 4. Number of Trials by Therapeutic Area and Status

 Fig: 4b (2017-2020)

-The above stack charts(Fig:4a and Fig:4b) demonstrates the overall status of trials by Therapeutic Areas.
+The above stack charts(Fig:4a and Fig:4b) demonstrate the overall status of trials by Therapeutic Areas.

 · A maximum number of trials between 2010-2020 for each therapeutic area were under the “completed” status.

 · In the recent 3 years (2017-2020) (Fig:4b), a major number of trials have come under the status “recruiting”.
 This indicates new trials and research is being actively conducted or planned to be conducted in the coming years hence explaining the rapid increase in enrollment in these areas.

 · Areas like Infectious diseases have seen an increase in the number of trials (evident with increased enrollments) compared to Gynecology over the last 3 years.

 5. Top Countries in Terms of Number of Trials Carried Out

 The above doughnut chart demonstrates the number of trials being conducted in different countries over the period.